Auxiliary iterative schemes for the discrete operators on de Rham complex: Introduction

-The approximation for $ d^*d $ problems is also a very important problem.
-The discrete operator that we consider in this paper is base on these studies of approximation.
+The approximation for $ d^*d $ problems is also a very important topic.
+The discrete operator considered in this paper is base on these studies of approximation.
 We only cite some general results of them here.
 For details, we refer the readers to \cite{arnold2006finite, boffi2010finite, boffi2013mixed, boffi2000problem, boffi1997convergence, MR2009375, Kikuchi1987, Kikuchi1989} and the references therein.

-In this paper, we construct a kind of auxiliary schemes for the $ d^*d $ problems using Hodge Laplacian.
-The auxiliary part complements the kernel of the discrete $ d^*d $ operator.
+In this paper, we construct auxiliary schemes for the discrete $ d^*d $ problems using Hodge Laplacian.
+The auxiliary part complements the kernel of the discrete $ d^*d $ operators.
 Then the spectrum of the auxiliary schemes become Laplace-like.
-Both of the auxiliary source and eigenvalue problems can be computed in the same way as Laplace problem.
-Many efficient iterative methods and preconditioning techniques that are efficient for Laplace problem can be applied to the auxiliary schemes with some modifications.
-After obtaining the solutions of the auxiliary schemes, the desired solutions can be recovered or recognized through simple operations.
-We also consider the ILU-type method and multigrid method to solve the auxiliary schemes.
-Finial, we take the Maxwell and grad-div source and eigenvalue problems to verify the schemes.
+The auxiliary schemes for source and eigenvalue problems can be both computed in the same way as Laplace problems.
+Many efficient iterative methods and preconditioning techniques that are efficient for Laplace problems can be also applied to these auxiliary schemes with simple modifications.
+After obtaining the solutions of the auxiliary schemes, the desired solutions can be recovered or identified through simple operations.
+We also consider an ILU-type method and multigrid method to solve the auxiliary schemes.
+Finial, we take the Maxwell and grad-div source and eigenvalue problems to verify the auxiliary schemes.